 A deep cleaning, or “scaling and root planing”, is usually the first procedure used to treat gum disease.
 Dr. Packard will use special dental tools to remove plaque from between your teeth and gums, and from the roots of your teeth to eliminate most of the bacteria in your mouth.
 Oral antibiotics and rinses may also be used to help destroy the bacteria that cause gum disease.

 More serious cases of gum disease may also require gum flap surgery or gum and bone grafts to restore damaged tissue.
-In extreme cases, the best treatment method may be to extract all of the affected teeth and replace them with a set of full-arch dentures.
+In extreme cases, the best treatment method may be to extract all of the affected teeth and replace them with a set of full-arch dentures at our Bowling Green office.